-Chapter 1: From “Boize” to “Emissary” (May 1993 – July 1993)

 These eleven songs were registered through SOCAN and copyrighted through Klink Publishing in February.
 Robbie was made an equal and legal partner in both Emissary and Klink Publishing, which marked the first time that Steph and Bob allowed someone new into their company since 1991.
 Steph then went to Italmelodie, a music store on Jean-Talon Street in Montreal, to rent a sixteen-track digital recorder in order to start tracking their new album, “Digging Up Old Bones“, at H.Q.
 Studio.

 While Steph brainstormed names on a piece of paper one day, he wrote the word “Violet“, in reference to a color that he was fond of and had used on numerous Emissary designs.
 After several ideas, he added the word “Breaking” above it and immediately liked the way it sounded.
 After the other two members agreed on it, Emissary re-baptized itself “Breaking Violet” in late February of 1996.
-Steph’s hand-written band name was played around with to make it resemble the Emissary logo he had drawn a few months earlier, and of course, the purple color theme remained.
+Steph’s hand-written band name was tweaked to make it resemble Emissary’s logo, which he had also drawn a few months earlier, and of course, the purple color theme remained.
 Although the two words were put together at random, Steph later learned that “breaking violet” meant to “break the sound barrier”, which made the band’s name even more fascinating.

 The second problem that Emissary, now properly re-named “Breaking Violet“, ran into was internal.
 Robbie had a distinctive style of jazzing up songs with odd-time signatures and an off-beat drum bass.
 This is precisely what had originally motivated the band to compose ten new songs and hold off the album’s recording session.
 But now that the drums were tracked, Steph found that Robbie’s avant-garde style was clashing with his bass lines and it no longer fitted the sound that he was looking for.
 Robbie tried to tone down his style but things just didn’t work out and he left Breaking Violet before his drums were completed.
 Unfortunately, little of Emissary and Breaking Violet’s history with Robbie Tucker in the band has been found, but he deserves credit for helping write some of their best material and his influence remains on half of the songs found on “Digging Up Old Bones“.